Bias Mimicking: A Simple Sampling Approach for Bias Mitigation: Introduction

-Our contributions can be summarized as: \begin{itemize}[nosep,leftmargin=*] \item We show that simple resampling methods are be competitive on many benchmarks when compared to expensive model-based state-of-the-art approaches. \item We introduce a novel resampling method: Bias Mimicking that improves the average accuracy over under-represented subgroups by $3\%$ over multiple datasets. \item We conduct an extensive empirical analysis of Bias Mimicking that details the method's sensitivity to the Mimicking condition and uncovers various insights about its behavior. \end{itemize}
+Our contributions can be summarized as: \begin{itemize}[nosep,leftmargin=*] \item We show that simple sampling methods can be competitive on some benchmarks when compared to non sampling state-of-the-art approaches. \item We introduce a novel resampling method: Bias Mimicking that bridges the performance gap between sampling and nonsampling methods; it improves the average under-represented subgroups accuracy by $>3\%$ compared to other sampling methods. \item We conduct an extensive empirical analysis of Bias Mimicking that details the method's sensitivity to the Mimicking condition and uncovers insights about its behavior. \end{itemize}